-- 1. Adopt the attached resolution that includes findings that the proposed acquisition of the MRCPD property on Highway 20 is in compliance with the City's General Plan. - Or - 2.
-Direct staff to complete additional analysis about the acquisition and its consistency with the general plan.
+1. Adopt the attached resolution that includes findings that the proposed acquisition of the MRCPD property on Highway 20 in in compliance with the City's General Plan.

+Or

+2. Direct staff to complete additional analysis about the acquisition and its consistency with the general plan.